24 Jul 2018

-At Zappos, decentralized organization reigns.
+At Zappos, decentralised organisation reigns.
 Their model removes the usual corporate command-and-control structure.
 Instead, it’s replaced by one in which everyone becomes a leader in their own role.

 Despite trading in sports footwear, Zappos avoids the more clichéd gym classes and fitness regimes.
 Rather, the company champions what they call ‘Wellness Adventures’.
 Employees take part in regular group activities off-site, ‘Recess Tuesdays’ in which playground toys are distributed, and ‘Energy Pods’ available for employees to take naps in.

 Arguably, an obvious choice, but as a pioneer of innovative employee well-working initiatives, Google is worth a mention.
-Its ‘Optimise Your Life’ programme focuses on improving “self-actualization and self-fulfillment” through three pillars: emotional health, physical health, and financial health.
+Its ‘Optimise Your Life’ programme focuses on improving “self-actualisation and self-fulfilment” through three pillars: emotional health, physical health and financial health.